ymitiku/fluxion/README.md

 ![CI Workflow](https://github.com/ymitiku/fluxion/actions/workflows/ci.yml/badge.svg)

-**Fluxion** is a Python library for building and managing flow-based agentic workflows.
+**Fluxion** is a Python library for building and managing agentic workflows.
 Designed with modularity, scalability, and extensibility in mind, Fluxion simplifies the integration of locally or remotely hosted language models (LLMs) powered by [Ollama](https://ollama.com).
 By leveraging its robust architecture, developers can create intelligent systems capable of natural conversation, contextual reasoning, tool invocation, and autonomous decision-making, enabling seamless orchestration of complex, dynamic workflows.

 ---